-IgG Blood Tests: This is the current test used to determine allergy to food.
-Unfortunately, it can give false positive results if you are eating a lot of a particular food.
+IgG Blood Tests: This is the current test used to determine sensitivity to a food based on an response by immunoglobulin G. Unfortunately, it can give false positive results if you are eating a lot of a particular food, or false negative results if you're not eating a food.

-A food allergy test may be just what the (future) doctor orders!
+A food sensitivity test may be just what the naturopathic doctor ordered!